About Our College

 Mission: Teaching | Learning | Community

-Achieving the Dream: Signifying a strong commitment to student success and completion, Edmonds Community College has been designated as an Achieving the Dream (ATD) Leader College.
-Since 2011, Edmonds CC has been a part of the ATD national initiative that champions evidence-based institutional improvement and a long-term, sustainable commitment to improving student success and closing achievement gaps, particularly for low-income students and students of color.
+Achieving the Dream: Signifying a strong commitment to student success and completion, Edmonds College has been designated as an Achieving the Dream (ATD) Leader College.
+Since 2011, Edmonds College has been a part of the ATD national initiative that champions evidence-based institutional improvement and a long-term, sustainable commitment to improving student success and closing achievement gaps, particularly for low-income students and students of color.

 President: Dr. Amit B. Singh

-School colors: blue and green
+School colors: blue, gray, and green

 Mascot: Triton, prince of the sea in Greek mythology

-Students to instructor ratio: 20:1
+Students to instructor ratio: 12:1

 Accreditation: The college is accredited by the Northwest Commission on Colleges and Universities and is governed by the Washington State Board for Community and Technical Colleges.